 This manual provides information about the temporary provision of Hospital/Homebound (HHB) services.
-The purpose of Hospital/Homebound (HHB) instruction is to sustain continuity of instruction for students who will be absent from school for medical or psychiatric reasons for a minimum of ten consecutive or intermittent periods of time for a minimum of ten days per year, and to facilitate the student's return to school.
+The purpose of Hospital/Homebound (HHB) instruction is to sustain continuity of instruction for students who will be absent from school for medical or psychiatric reasons for a minimum of ten consecutive or intermittent periods of time for a minimum of ten days per year and facilitate the student's return to school.

 Our goal is to provide a continuous educational program for eligible students through the combined efforts of the parent/guardian, a hospital/homebound teacher, the school administration, and the DCSD Hospital/Homebound Office.

-DeKalb County School District (DCSD) seeks to provide high-quality Hospital/Homebound instruction for students who need this support.
 Students are expected to attend school to the greatest extent possible, however, HHB services may be provided to students who are confined to the home or a health care facility and are unable to physically attend school.